 The worst part?
 It takes a long time to realize you’re dying, or dead altogether.
 Morrill warns, “Don’t spend your 20s, 30s, or 40s, being a zombie.”
 I’m with Morrill on this one.

 Maybe you’re not on the zombie path.
 Perhaps you have recognized the importance of marketing.
 So, you’ve made sure to hire a friend from university to head your marketing department (their degree in Forensic Botany might come in handy… right?)
 We’ve seen this all-too-often — startups reaching out to us in crisis mode after hiring a team of 1 to generate traffic, leads, downloads, growth hack, manage social media, answer the phones, scrub the toilet… and aren’t progressing as quickly as they had planned.

 Before you reach this zombified state, there are measures you can take to set yourself up for success.
-It’s simple: solid marketing practices leads directly to traffic, downloads, and sales.
+It’s simple: Solid marketing practices lead directly to traffic, downloads, and sales.
 It is not a shiny luxury reserved for more successful businesses, and simply hiring a sales team won’t cut it, either.
 First step?
 Creating content.

 Our goal is to work with startups when it matters most, before they look for a serious investment.
 If your business is not aggressively working at building awareness, traffic and clients, you just won’t make the cut.
 This doesn’t mean you need to be spending all of your budget on paid traffic and user acquisition.
 You’ll also hear the term “growth hacking” thrown around but at the foundation of it all is content.

 Here are our tips to market your business through content on a budget.

 1. Don’t Underestimate Content

 The beauty of content creation is that it costs nearly nothing.
 The challenge?
 Online audiences expect quality content like never before.
 Times are changing, and social media habits are no exception.